ljsinclair/featurebase-docs/_includes/com-issues/com-issue-open-file-limit-summary.md

 ## Issues

-* Limits on simultaneously open files for given process or user

-## Causes

 Unix systems may limit the number of simultaneously open files for a given process or user

+## Cause

-FeatureBase Community may exceed these limits because it splits the database into a potentially large number of files which are open simultaneously.
+FeatureBase Community may exceed open file limits because:
+* it splits the database into a potentially large number of files
+* which are open simultaneously.

 ## Solution